Prague Attractions

 Bohumil Míra and Milan Míšek – “Strong pair” of Czech design (23rd November 2022 – 21st November 2023)

-The first retrospective show devoted to a talented working couple of designers in the 1960s and early 1970s.
+The first-ever retrospective show was devoted to a talented working couple of designers in the 1960s and early 1970s.
 For instance, Bohumil Mra and Milan Mek generated amazing creative creations for the TESLA Company.

 HARDTMUTH: from Charcoal to a Pencil Empire (29th June 2022 – 26th March 2023)